 - Stage 2: qualifications and units that map to licences.

 Stage 1 Milestones

-When ready, the draft Case for Endorsement, MEA aerospace Training Package components and Companion Volume Implementation Guide will be sent to the State Training Authorities (STAs) and Industry Training Advisory Bodies (ITABs) for their feedback.
+The draft Case for Endorsement, MEA Aerospace Training Package components and Companion Volume Implementation Guide have been sent to the State Training Authorities (STAs) and Industry Training Advisory Bodies (ITABs) for their feedback.

 The current licensing qualifications within the training package don’t provide clear and transparent connections between the Vocational Education and Training (VET) system and the Aircraft Maintenance Engineer (AME) licensing systems.
 By harmonising the training and career pathways across the aviation sectors (civilian, defence, airline and general), a new generation of qualified engineers will be available to replace workers as they retire.

 - 25 qualifications

 IBSA is currently undertaking Stage 1: qualifications and units not impacted by licensing requirements: